 \subsection{Robots}

-During quarantine time, robots play an important role in keeping medical staff away from isolated patients.
-Consequently, medical workers will not be infected by having close contact with patients \cite{o2020hospital}.
-Robots can be used in different ways such as capturing respiratory signs and providing assistance to patients with their treatments or food.
+During the quarantine time phase, robots play an important role in keeping medical staff away from isolated patients \cite{o2020hospital}.
+For example, robots can be used in different ways, such as capturing respiratory signs and providing assistance to patients with their treatments or food.